arangodb/docs-hugo/site/content/3.12/develop/integrations/spring-data-arangodb/reference-version-4/mapping/_index.md

 to the actual type, you can disable the type mapping, otherwise it can lead to exceptions when reading the entities from the DB.

+### Security Considerations

+The default polymorphic type handling strategy used by Spring Data ArangoDB uses the type hint stored in the field `_class`, which by default is the fully qualified classname.

+In particular, when reading a property of type `java.lang.Object`, any class referenced from the field `_class` could be instantiated.

+In addition, the framework instantiates deserialized objects by invoking constructors with arguments and setting properties invoking the related setters.

+This represents a security vulnerability when dealing with untrusted data, which could cause deserialization to arbitrary target classes, trigger gadget chain attacks and potentially lead to remote code execution, see [insecure-deserialization](https://learn.snyk.io/lesson/insecure-deserialization) for details.

+Therefore, using the type `java.lang.Object` for persistent entities properties is strongly discouraged, in particular when used for modeling untrusted data, i.e. arbitrary JSON data coming from web users.
+Note that this also applies to generics type parameters, i.e. `Map<String, Object>`, `List<Object>`, etc ...

+As work-around, it is recommended using specific user-defined types for persistent entities properties.

+Properties containing arbitrary JSON data can be safely typed using Jackson types, i.e. `com.fasterxml.jackson.databind.JsonNode`, `com.fasterxml.jackson.databind.node.ObjectNode`, `com.fasterxml.jackson.databind.node.ArrayNode`, etc ...

 ## Annotations

 ### Annotation overview